Demystifying CLIP Data: Experiments

-\paragraph{Training Setup} We strictly follow the CLIP training setup, using V100 32GB GPUs and an equivalent global batch size of 32,768.
+We strictly follow the CLIP training setup, using V100 32GB GPUs and an equivalent global batch size of 32,768.
 For ViT-B/32 and ViT-B/16, we use 64 GPUs with a per GPU batch size of 512 and for ViT-L/14 we use 128 GPUs with a 256 per GPU batch size.
 It takes 4 days to train ViT-B/32 and a month to train ViT-L/14.
-We use 256 A100 80GB GPUs to train ViT-H/14 model for 1 week.
+We use 256 A100 80GB GPUs to train ViT-H/14 and ViT-bigG/14 model for 1 week and 2 months, respectively.
 We train in all experiments for the same number of iterations that correspond to 12.8B seen image-text pairs during training (32 epochs for 400M).
 We pre-process with face-blurring.